iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> Alberta needs to stop fighting with the Federal Government and merge this app with the national app.
+Which is why this won't run in the background...feds are blocking the ability with Google.<br> :date: __2020-11-07 04:24:05__

 > I appreciate the effort Alberta made to get this out so quickly, but it's time to switch the Federal system which is more reliable, comprehensive, and easier on my battery.
 Uninstalling as there not enough people using this anyway.<br> :date: __2020-10-08 04:03:34__